 Budget Tips for Whole30

 Luckily, there are some tricks to make this part easier.
-Here’s what I do.
+Here's what I've learned to do.

-- Costco is your friend.
-If you have a Costco membership, you can really put it to work during Whole30.
+- Take advantage of Costco: If you have a Costco membership, you can really put it to work during Whole30.
 I was shocked to see how many organic vegetables you can purchase there, and at such great prices!
 Aside from veggies, make sure to check out their deals on things like grass-fed ground beef or wild-caught salmon.
-I also made sure to pick up a pack of Wholly Guacamole, avocado oil, nuts, almond butter, and some Wild Planet Tuna.
+I always make sure to pick up some Wholly Guacamole, avocado oil, nuts, almond butter, and some Wild Planet Tuna.
 They also have two-dozen organic eggs for the price of a dozen.
-I’m really impressed with how much I can get done here, and for a reasonable price tag.
+I'm always really impressed with how much I can get done here, and for a reasonable price tag.

-- Know your bulk bins.
-I think the bulk bins tend to be overlooked, but I find some great deals on things like shredded coconut, raw almonds, and cashews.
-Often it’s much cheaper to buy these kinds of items from the bulk bins at your local health food store than it is to buy them pre-packaged.
-Check it out — you might find some gems!
+- Know your bulk bins: I think the bulk bins tend to be overlooked, but I find some great deals on things like shredded coconut, raw almonds, and cashews.
+Often it's much cheaper to buy these kinds of items from the bulk bins at your local health food store than it is to buy them pre-packaged.
+Look into it — you might find some gems!

 A Few More Tips!